Barroqueiro/Cybersecurity-Actions/README.md

 Path to a script used to locally run the instance to analyse

     Name: run-script
-    Required: For ZS type of scan
+    Required: False
     Default: ''

 #### **Image tag**

-To keep track of the images, this parameter keeps the tag on the image created
+To keep track of the images, this parameter keeps the [tag](https://docs.docker.com/engine/reference/commandline/tag/) on the image created

     Name: image-tag
     Required: TS,DS type of scan to pass which image they are analysing